fifteen-kr/gcp-bugler/README.md

 Be warned that this project is intended for personal projects, and not for production use.

 GCP-bugler does not provide any authentication mechanism.
 Use it behind a reverse proxy that provides authentication.

+## Setup

+1. Enable API access for your GCP project.
+2. Create a service account with "Compute Instance Admin" role.
+3. Download the JSON key file.

 ## API